tangsiwei0831/portofolio/_Bugs/Apache Beam.md

     )
     ```

+# miscellaneous bug
+For writetobigquery method, if you would like to write a float like 1.950002 into a numeric type column, it will fail, it seems that it only allow 2 significant digits like 1.95.

 # Note
 1. all the task in dataflow job may not in order, it may be parallel, the order is determined by dependency.
 In the below code, salesforce_records task must happen after filter_value task, since it depends on the Pvalue.